-Patriarchy is a social system in which males hold primary power and predominate in roles of political leadership, moral authority, social privilege, and control of property.
+“Patriarchy is a social system in which males hold primary power and predominate in roles of political leadership, moral authority, social privilege, and control of property.
 In the domain of the family, fathers (or father figures) hold authority over the women and children.
-Some patriarchal societies are also patrilineal, meaning that property and title are inherited by the male lineage and descent is reckoned exclusively through the male line, sometimes to the point where significantly more distant male relatives take precedence over female relatives.”
+Some patriarchal societies are also patrilinear, meaning that property and title are inherited by the male lineage and descent is reckoned exclusively through the male line, sometimes to the point where significantly more distant male relatives take precedence over female relatives.”

-This is why the majority of adults with a vulva will assume the social role “woman” most of the time while most adults with a penis will act on the social role “man” most of the time.
-Minorities such as transgender individuals and non-binary genders equally participate in patriarchal role allocations in exactly the same way: They, too, were once raised in a certain role, and they will subconsciously take either the social role “woman” or “man”.
-Who, however, begins to notice these conditioned patterns can – subconsciously or intentionally – change their role independently of their gender.
+This is why the majority of adults with a vulva will take the social role “woman” while most of the adults with a penis will act on the social role “man” most of the time.
+Minorities such as transgender individuals and non-binary genders equally participate in patriarchal role allocations in exactly the same way: They, too, were once raised in a certain role, and they will unconsciously take either the social role “woman” or “man”.
+Who, however, begins to notice these conditioned patterns can – unconsciously or intentionally – change their role independently of their gender.

 As a consequence, all combinations of gender and social role are possible: Apart from women in the social role “woman” and men in the social role “man”, there are women in the social role “man” as well as men in the social role “woman”.
 Many transgender individuals experience a shift in their social role some time into transition, particularly when their social environment starts assuming the corrected gender (woman or man) and treats them in the associated social role (role “woman” or role “man”).
 Some, however, continue to assume the social role they were raised in, despite their transition to another gender.

 Sexual orientation has nothing to do at all with the social role: Any lesbian woman can take up the social role of

 - Women do not want sex, only love.

 - Men do not want love, only sex.